 Since launching his graduate level curriculum in Literature and Languages in Mythgard Institute, Olsen and his distinguished roster of resident and guest lecturers (which includes top Tolkien scholar Verlyn Flieger and other Tolkien notables including John Rateliff and Douglas Anderson) have delivered courses on Tolkien’s works as well as others including Elementary Latin, Modern Fantasy, The Arthur Story (taught by Flieger), and Taking Harry [Potter] Seriously.

-Mythmoot 2012 is the first annual conference of the Mythgard Institute.
+Mythmoot is the annual conference of the Mythgard Institute.
 The objective is to add the conference to the roster of annual Tolkien-related conferences and symposia, offering scholars another avenue to share literary discourse and celebrate the works of Tolkien, his contemporaries, and his inspirations.

 1 day, 6 meals, and 681 minutes of Lord of the Rings

 In Spring 2014, Mythgard President and “Tolkien Professor” Corey Olsen will host the Mythgard Lord of the Rings movie marathon, complete with several hobbit-style meals and plenty of intermission discussion, on a weekend like no other.